covid-at-home/covid-at-home/level3.md

 Now that you / the patient is really ill, it's time to let your regular General Practitioner / doctor / primary care physician know if you haven't spoken to him/her already earlier.
 The doctor may have a protocol to assess you / the patient over the phone or videochat, there may be additional advice or guidelines given.
 Doctors know their patients and can tailor advice to the case at hand.
 So follow any advice, also if it contradicts any of the more general advice given here.

-Ask the doctor, if reachable and otherwise try to use realiable local information to see what, if anything, is expected of people with worsening symptoms where you are.
-The health authorities may have a website, app or other mechanism to register a worsening of symptoms.
-This could important for keeping an eye on the pandemic, but also to figure out who needs additional care.
+Ask the doctor if reachable and otherwise try to use reliable local information to see what, if anything, is expected of people with worsening symptoms where you are.
+The health authorities may have a website, app, or other mechanism to register a worsening of symptoms.
+This could be important for keeping an eye on the pandemic, but also to figure out who needs additional care.

-If you / the patient has no primary care doctor, you will need to seek up-to-date local information on what remote help is avaliable to you.
-If all lines everywhere are busy - which is certainly a possibility during the peaks of this crisis - do not panic and just keep watching the patient.
+If you / the patient has no primary care doctor, you will need to seek up-to-date local information on what remote help is available to you.
+If all lines everywhere are busy -- which is certainly a possibility during the peaks of this crisis -- do not panic and just keep watching the patient.

 {{ site.breakout_end }}